-The terminating event of the CHP pursuit is tracked utilizing 11 different termination descriptions.
-In 2020, the CHP apprehended fleeing suspects approximately 47.8 percent of the time.
+The terminating event of the CHP-involved pursuit is tracked utilizing 11 different termination descriptions.
+Of the 3,736 CHP-involved pursuits during the 2022 reporting period, 1,783 (47.7 percent) resulted in the apprehension of the fleeing suspect.

-Note: Twenty-three (0.6 percent) CHP-involved pursuits did not report the event terminating the pursuit.
+Note: Twelve (0.3 percent) CHP-involved pursuits did not report the event terminating the pursuit.
+In those cases, the pursuit had been turned over to an allied agency and that field was not provided with the Allied Agency Pursuit Report.

-The top four most frequent originating violations for CHP-involved pursuits are speeding, stolen vehicle, registration/license plate violations, and unsafe turns.
-Due to the nature of the CHP's traffic enforcement efforts on state highways, speeding is nearly five times more prevalent as an originating violation than the average of the other four violations listed.
-Of the 1,764 originating violations for speeding in 2020, 575 originating violations were for speeding over 100 miles per hour (MPH).
-In comparison, 2019 had 245 originating violations of speeding over 100 MPH, an increase of 134.7 percent from 2019 to 2020.
+The top five most frequent originating violations for CHP-involved pursuits are speeding, stolen vehicle, registration/license plate violations, reckless driving, and speed contest.
+The top five violations account for approximately 65.1 percent of all CHP-involved pursuits.
+Due to the nature of the CHP's traffic enforcement efforts on state highways, speeding is over seven times more prevalent as an originating violation than the average of the other four violations listed.
+Of the 1,611 originating violations for speeding, 551 were for speeding over 100 miles per hour (MPH).
+Of the 551 pursuits initiated for speeding over 100 MPH, 318 resulted in the apprehension of the suspect, and 233 did not result in the apprehension.

-Stolen vehicle is the second most common originating violation, and one of five felony crimes ranked within the top 20 originating violations for CHP pursuits during 2020.
-The other felony offenses within the top 20 originating violations are assault with a deadly weapon, carjacking, burglary, and robbery.
-All other violations are misdemeanor or infraction traffic violations.
-The top four violations account for approximately 64.2 percent of all CHP-involved pursuits.
+Stolen vehicle is the second most common originating violation, and one of five felony crimes ranked within the top 35 originating violations for CHP-involved pursuits during 2022.
+The other felony offenses within the top 35 originating violations are carjacking, burglary, assault with a deadly weapon, and robbery.

-Although many pursuits are initiated for vehicle code violations, many suspects apprehended are charged with a serious felony or misdemeanor crime.
-In addition to evading arrest, the six most frequent crimes reported as the most serious charged upon apprehension are: DUI, stolen vehicle, driving with a suspended license or unlicensed, resisting arrest, assault with a deadly weapon, and reckless driving.
-The most serious crime charged came from this category in approximately 52.0 percent of all CHP-involved pursuit apprehensions that occurred in 2020.
+Although many pursuits are initiated for vehicle code violations, many suspects apprehended are charged with serious felony or misdemeanor crimes.
+In addition to evading arrest, the six most frequent crimes reported as the most serious charged upon apprehension are: DUI, stolen vehicle, driving with a suspended license or unlicensed, resisting arrest, assault with a deadly weapon, and drug possession.
+The most serious crime charged came from the above crimes in approximately 48.0 percent of all CHP-involved pursuit apprehensions that occurred in 2022.